iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 _New in DVC 2.0_

-The `dvc experiments` features are designed to support these main approaches:
+DVC experiment management features are designed to support these main
+approaches:

 1. [Run] and capture [experiments] that derive from your latest project version without polluting your Git history.
 DVC tracks them for you, letting you list